 6. The maximum distance for data transmission is 100 meters, while the maximum distance for voice transmission is 300 meters.

 This is due to the different frequencies that are used for data and voice transmissions.
 Data is transmitted at a higher frequency than voice, which allows for greater data rates but limits the range.
 Voice, on the other hand, is transmitted using a lower frequency, which results in a slower data rate but extends the range.
 This difference is important to consider when choosing a communication system for your business or home.

 7. Data cables are typically unshielded, while voice cables are shielded.

 The shielding helps to protect the signal from interference, ensuring that the data arrives clean and undamaged.
 Shielded cable is also less likely to emit electromagnetic radiation, which can be harmful to people and equipment.
 As a result, voice cable is the preferred choice for critical applications.
 However, unshielded data cables are still widely used in many applications due to their lower cost and flexibility.

 8. Data cables are typically installed in a star topology, while voice cables are typically installed in a loop topology.

 When it comes to data and voice cables, there are two main types of topologies: star and loop.
 Star topologies are typically used for data cables, as they provide a centralized point for connection and offer greater flexibility.
 Voice cables, on the other hand, are typically installed in a loop topology.
 This provides a more reliable connection, as any break in the circuit will not affect the overall system.
 However, it is worth noting that both types of topologies have their advantages and disadvantages.
-Ultimately, it is up to the installer to decide which topology is best suited for the task at hand.
+Ultimately, it is up to structured cabling professionals to decide which topology is best suited for the task at hand as it improves operations.